Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Objects/Mediator.md

 > Required to be called once per scan.
 The Mediator will then call all necessary .Cyclic() methods for the objects that are registered to it.

+### PartMotorModules48vReady
+*PartMotorModules48vReady( PartTcIo : I_TcIoXtsXpuPart )*

+> Returns true if all motor modules on the part have 48v available.

+This method is used internally during enable and is not needed in most use cases.
+It is provided for the infrequent application where a portion of the XTS track has 48V power removed, often in relation to a nearby guard door being opened.
+This kind of application has significant safety considerations that need to be studied via a risk assessment, which is outside the scope of this documentation.

-### PartMotorModulesReady
+### PartMotorModulesEnabled
-*PartMotorModulesReady( PartTcIo : I_TcIoXtsXpuPart )*
+*PartMotorModulesEnabled( PartTcIo : I_TcIoXtsXpuPart )*

 > Returns true if all motor modules on the part are ready.

 Ready consists of 24V and 48V being present, and the motor module has completed its internal power up sequence after receiving 48V.

+`PartMotorModules48vReady` should be checked prior to issuing enable commands and when the enable commands compete, this value will become true.

 This method is used internally during enable and is not needed in most use cases.
-It is provided for the infrequent application where a portion of the XTS track has 48V power removed, often in relation to a nearby guard door being opened.
-This kind of application has significant safety considerations that need to be studied via a risk assessment, which is outside the scope of this documentation.
+It is provided for the infrequent application where a portion of the XTS track has 48V power removed, often in relation to a nearby guard door being opened.This kind of application has significant safety considerations that need to be studied via a risk assessment, which is outside the scope of this documentation.

 ```javascript
 // declaration